 “My name’s Seth Barrett.”
-He trailed his fingertips along the fence as he casually strolled to where the door was propped open.
-He wore a white t-shirt and ripped-up jeans.
-He had the infinity symbol tattooed on his wrist, and I’d bet money he had more tattoos elsewhere.
-I got a little lost in my mind imagining where they might be hidden.
+He trailed his fingertips along the fence as he strolled over to where the door was propped open.
+He wore a white T-shirt and ripped-up jeans, and he walked with swagger.
+The infinity symbol was tattooed on his wrist, and I’d bet money he had more tattoos elsewhere.
+I got a little lost in my mind imagining where on his body they might be hidden.

-Seth stopped when he was just in front of me, closer than was socially acceptable for two straight guys.
-My pick-up partners had all wandered back to the courts by now, but they were eyeing our exchange with interest.
+Seth stopped when he was just in front of me, closer than was considered socially acceptable for two straight guys.
+My pickup partners had all wandered back to the courts by now, but they were eyeing our exchange with interest.
 Surprisingly, I didn’t mind the attention.

 “You want to play?”
 I asked in an uncharacteristic display of inclusion.

-Gripped by a sudden compulsion, I wanted him to play.
-I was no longer just being polite.
-“We can make it work.”
+Gripped by a sudden compulsion, I wanted him to play; I was no longer just being polite.
+“We can make it work,” I assured him.

 “You don’t want me on your team.”
 Seth sighed the words so softly I had to lean in closer to hear him.

 “Why not?”
-I asked, dazzled and disoriented by him.
+I was dazzled and disoriented by him.